Amin-MAG/My-Notes/Blockchain.md

 ### Joining to the network

-When someone joins the network, they gets the full copy of the blockchain.
+When someone joins the network, they get the full copy of the blockchain.

 ### Creating a new Block